Teaching

 In 2025 I taught International Political Economy and taught into Global Cooperation and Institutions.
 In 2023 and 2024 I taught Contemporary Political Analysis, Conflict and Change in sub-Saharan Africa, and Environment, Human Security, and Conflict.
 During the first half of 2021 I taught a small honours seminar, Civilian Protection in Conflict and Post-Conflict Zones.

-A complete list of classes I have taught
+Classes I have taught

 Australian National University